passosedu/profile/README.md

 - Curiosities:
 1) I'm a cryptocurrencies and trading enthusiast;
 2) I put powder milk on my coffee (this is such a crime between true coffee lovers);
-3) I learned English when I was in my twenties, just so I could watch Friends without subtitles. =D
+3) I learned English when I was in my twenties, just so I could watch Friends without subtitles. xD